Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 23. Your Haven’t Been Feeding Birds in A Long Time

-This reason is quite self-explanatory: maybe it’s been a long time since you last put out our bird feeders, so birds may not have noticed it going up again.
+This reason is quite self-explanatory: maybe it’s been a long time since you last put out our bird feeders, so birds may not have noticed them going up again.

-Maybe you’ve had your “glory days” and are wondering why you can’t replicate them again.
+Maybe you’ve had your “glory days” and wondering why you can’t repeat the process again.

 24. You’re Using Chemical Insecticides or Fertilizers In Your Garden

-To attract more birds in your yard and to your feeder, you’ll need to have some natural food sources around too.
+To attract more birds to your yard and to your feeder, you’ll need to have some natural food sources around too.
 Like bugs and insects.

 So if you have been using chemical insecticides or fertilizers in your garden heavily, STOP using them!

-Bugs are natural food sources that will organically attract birds to come within the area and stop by your feeder.
+Bugs are natural food sources that will organically lure the birds to come within the area and stop by your feeder.

 Examples of birds that love to eat worms and bugs include robins, wrens, and many more!

-Moreover, the usage of poison/pesticides to rid of pests can also cause harm to birds that may accidentally consume them!
+Moreover, the usage of poison/pesticides to rid of pests can also cause harm to them when they accidentally consume them!

 25. Your Backyard Has Too Much Human Activity